 Please note that

-all original and certified documents must be received by The
+all documents including independent references must be received by The

 Beit Trust by 31 August.